evenam/Synthadeus/readme.txt

   2) Right click a graph node to delete it.
 (NOTE: The audio endpoint node CANNOT be deleted.)
   3) Left click and drag connector dots to other connector dots to create connections between nodes.
   4) Right click a connector to remove all connections with that connector.
+ * Playback within Synthadeus uses most of the remaining general alpha-numerical keys.
+It's intuitive with C5 as Q/M keys.

 Dependencies - Windows, DirectX, PortAudio, PortMidi More specifically, this app uses